Print

 1. Heat the olive oil in a large pot.
 Add vegetables and saute on medium until the onions are tender, about 5 minutes.

 2. Add in the water, whey, tomatoes, beans, and herbs.
-If using Parmesan rind, chop it into strips, and add it to the pot.
-Bring everything to a boil, reduce the heat and simmer for 30 minutes.
+Bring everything to a boil, reduce the heat, and simmer for 30 minutes.

-3. Remove rosemary sprig and add in the pasta.
+3. Remove the rosemary sprig and stir in the pasta.
 Simmer until pasta is cooked (about 10 min).

 4. Season to taste.
-Serve immediately with a drizzling of olive oil and freshly grated Parmesan cheese.
+Serve immediately with a drizzle of olive oil and freshly grated Parmesan cheese.

 Notes

 • The proportion of whey to water will depend on how fresh and sweet the whey is.
 If you have sweet whey from making a hard cheese, feel free to use the full 5 cups, with no additional water.
 For acid whey (usually from fresh cheese) use between 1-2 cups of whey.
 The flavor of whey should be subtle, so don’t overdo it.
-If you don’t have whey, then use broth.
+If you aren’t sure, then taste the whey and dilute it until it’s palatable.
 See the section above for more details about the different types of whey.

 • The amount of salt required will depend on whether you use broth or whey.
 Whey may require a bit more salt.
-Using broth will require less salt.
-So season lightly, then add salt to taste.
+Season lightly, then add salt to taste.